 Finally, as for which banks to approach, there is no simple answer but it would make sense to start with local banks close to where the "gîte" is situated.

 BNP Paribas International Buyers specialise in financing residential properties only and do not currently finance properties which have or will have a commercial activity.

-The monthly payments of your mortgage will be debited from your French bank account.
+The monthly mortgage payments would be debited from your bank account.

-To make your life easier, we have negotiated preferential conditions with a UK leading foreign currency provider to help you make regular transfers to France from your UK bank account.
+To make your life easier, we have negociated preferential conditions with a UK leading foreign currency provider to help you make regular transfers to France from your UK bank account.